Table Of Contents

-Upselling: Is when a seller offers the customer to buy an alternative that is higher in price and quality than the basic product.
+Upselling: This is when a seller offers the customer to buy an alternative that is higher in price and quality than the basic product.

-Example: when a customer attempts to buy a 32” TV, then the seller offers him a 36” TV, higher in price, but also with higher definition and digital audio, i.e., higher value.
+For example: when a customer attempts to buy a 32” TV, then the seller offers him a 36” TV, higher in price, but also with higher definition and digital audio, i.e., a higher value.

 Cross-selling: is when a seller recommends a complementary product or service to the customer’s original deal.

-Example: the same customer buys a 32” TV; this time, the seller invites him to buy a Home Theater System, with relatively lower price, to supplement the experience along with the 32” TV.
+For example: the same customer buys a 32” TV; this time, the seller invites him to buy a Home Theater System, with a relatively lower price, to supplement the experience along with the 32” TV.